Commitment, Passion, Justice For You

 - Driver does not have a valid driver’s license;

-- Driver knew that his or her vision deteriorated and that driving would not be safe; and/or
+- The driver knew that his or her vision deteriorated and that driving would not be safe; and/or

-- Driver was not wearing necessary corrective lenses at the time of the crash.
+- The driver was not wearing necessary corrective lenses at the time of the crash.

 There are many additional scenarios in which a driver with vision impairment may be held responsible for a crash.
 A car accident lawyer in Los Angeles can say more about liability in an accident involving a legally blind or visually impaired person.

 How Often Do Visually Impaired Elderly Drivers Cause Crashes?